The Parable of Arable Land: Contemporaneous

-Record Mirror wrote about the album in 1978, assessing "Transparent Radiation" as "almost a normal song" and comparing Mayo Thompson's voice to sounding "terribly like Talking Heads, David Byrne" and the song as a whole as a "total effect not unlike some Roxy Music opus, whilst "War Sucks" was spoken briefly about as an "odd raga weaving in and out".
+Record Mirror wrote about the album in 1978, noting "Transparent Radiation" as "almost a normal song" and comparing Mayo Thompson's voice to sounding "terribly like Talking Heads, David Byrne" and the song as a whole as a "total effect not unlike some Roxy Music opus, whilst "War Sucks" was spoken briefly about as an "odd raga weaving in and out".

-Irish radio broadcaster Joe S. Harrington featured the LP on his "top 100 albums of all time" list.

-David Berman of Silver Jews cited the record as a favorite, as well as Todd Tamanend Clark.
+Retrospective

 In a retrospective review, Pitchfork critic Alex Linhardt praised The Parable of Arable Land as "one of the most visionary album[s]" of 1967, also noting that "listeners weren't sure whether the racket was the result of sharp intellectualism, sheer incompetence, or buzzed-out substance abuse."
-Ritchie Unterberger assessed the band as a precursor to industrial rock.
 Trouser Press wrote that the album "boasts a more engaged intelligence than most of the era's aural acid baths".
-Mark Deming of AllMusic remarked that "The Parable of Arable Land exists on a plane all its own; if art-damaged noise rock began anywhere, it was on this album."
-Additionally, AllMusic remarked that the album made Trout Mask Replica "sound downright normal".
-Dallas Observer noted that the record "foreshadowed new wave, post-punk and art rock" whilst another retrospective review branded the "stripped down simplicity and caustic lyrics" as a rarely acknowledged precursor to punk.
+AllMusic remarked that "The Parable of Arable Land exists on a plane all its own; if art-damaged noise rock began anywhere, it was on this album."
+Additionally, he stated the album made Trout Mask Replica "sound downright normal".

-The album has also been assessed as a precursor to post-rock.